Fort Lauderdale Florida, USA Travel Guide

 Tailor your itinerary based on what appeals most.
 Focus on a "Beach Day," "Arts & Culture Day," or "Nature Escape."

-Fort Lauderdale'the layout of can be navigated by various means, depending on your destination and comfort.
+Fort Lauderdale'its design can be navigated by various means, depending on your destination and comfort.

 Many types of guided tours exist for those who prefer expert commentary and planned routes.